A Better Way to Look at "Failed" Relationships

 The other interesting consequence of increased longevity is that marriage, as an institution, was created during times when people were not expected to live to be 77 (in the past 100 years, average life expectancy has gone from 47 to 77).
 Could it be that "until death do us part" is asking a bit much when people live so long?
 What about if people live to be 200?

 Failed Relationship or a Happy Time?

 Imagine that someone gets the idea in their head that they'd be happier living in New York City.
-One day she makes the decision and move there.
+One day, she makes the decision and moves there.
 After ten years of having a great time, the stresses of the city start to get to her, and she starts longing for a smaller town, with less noise and action.
 She then moves to, say, upstate New York.

 One time I had a girlfriend who was great fun.
 She taught me how important it was for me to have a partner with artistic interests.
-But we knew pretty much right away that we were not a good fit long-term.
-After a few months we parted, peacefully, and have been friendly ever since.
+But we knew pretty much right away that we were not a good fit in the long term.
+After a few months, we parted, peacefully, and have been friendly ever since.
 This is not a failed relationship.
 Even a marriage can be like this.

 This is not to say that there are no failed relationships.
-Some relationships are just terrible-- the worst of which featuring emotional or physical abuse, and others are just generally unhappy.
+Some relationships are just terrible — the worst of which feature emotional or physical abuse — and others are just generally unhappy.
 Sure, these can legitimately be thought of as "failed," if you must, but not every ended relationship is so miserable.

 When you refer to someone's ended relationship, think before you call it a failure.
 Maybe it was good while it lasted.
-More importantly, think about your own past relationships, and perhaps allow yourself to enjoy some of them to be happy memories.
+More importantly, think about your own past relationships, and perhaps allow yourself to enjoy some of them as happy memories.

 Mann, C. (2005).
 The coming death shortage.
 The Atlantic.
 May.